-All new and/or international transfer students MUST attend a MANDATORY orientation program before the start of their first semester and MUST report to the ISSS office within the first week of the start of classes.
+All new and/or international transfer students MUST attend a MANDATORY welcome session before the start of their first semester and MUST complete a virtual immigration check-in process within the first week of the start of classes.
 The ISSS also offers social and cultural programs to assist students in adapting more effectively to the University community and their new life in the United States.
 An active International Student Club on each campus collaborates with the department in organizing various social activities.
 Club programs enable students to participate in the international dimension of the University and provide opportunities for involvement in the great Miami community.